Kaaos/kaaosgit/README.md

 # kaaosgit

 #kaaosgit serves as my public repository.
-Currently it only contains some small scripts tools.
+Currently it only contains some smaller scripts and tools.
 Larger projects are now, unfortunately, moved to private repositories for more in-depth development.

 Languages I like most (at the time) are C, Python, Java, R and SQL.
 This repository contains mostly Python scripts.